Handle a Fender Bender

 Michigan had 293,341 motor vehicle collisions in 2022, with over 70,000 injuries.
 The state lists 241,222 police-reported property damage accidents that same year, showing the prevalence of these types of incidents.

 Knowing how to handle a fender bender can protect your right to compensation and help you get medical care for any injuries you incur.
-Our qualified team of auto accident lawyers at Cochran, Kroll, & Associates, P.C. will guide you through the claims process and help you get a fair settlement no matter the severity of the crash.
+Our qualified team of Michigan car accident lawyer at Cochran, Kroll, & Associates, P.C. will guide you through the claims process and help you get a fair settlement no matter the severity of the crash.

 Causes of Auto Accidents